Travel medical advice

 How are vaccines produced?

 The development and production of vaccines is costly.
-The regulatory authorities place the highest demands on the safety of vaccinations, especially since vaccinations are administered to healthy people.
-A distinction is made between different types of vaccines.
+The regulatory authorities place the highest standards on the safety of vaccinations, becouse vaccinations are given to healthy people.
+Thereby a distinction is made between different types of vaccines.

 contain attenuated pathogens.
 They can multiply but no longer cause disease in people with healthy immune systems.

-contain killed pathogens, their fragments or harmless pathogen toxin.
+contain killed pathogens, their fragments of these or harmless pathogen toxin.
 They are also unproblematic for immunocompromised people.
 Depending on the exact structure, scientists distinguish:

 - Whole-particle vaccines